parameterlab/apricot/README.md

 ## Installation

-The repository is simply installed by cloning the repository and installing dependencies via `pip`:
+The repository is simply installed by cloning the repository and installing dependencies via `pip` using Python 3.10:

     git clone https://github.com/parameterlab/apricot
     cd apricot